Battelle Darby Creek Birding Drive

 Parking is available on Kuhlwein Road near the intersection with Darby Creek Drive.
 You can walk the Darby Creek Trail either north or south for views of the wetlands.
 A spotting scope is helpful to view distant birds.

-Battelle Darby Creek Metro Park–Wet Prairie Teal and Harrier Trails
+Battelle Darby Creek Metro Park–Darby Plains Wet Prairie Restoration

 From the Kuhlwein Road Wetland, turn right out of the parking area onto Kuhlwein Road going southwest.
 Turn left onto Darby Creek Drive and go .9 mile.
 Turn left into the parking area for the Wet Prairie, Teal, and Harrier trails.